Cannery Workers and Farm Laborers Union, Local 7: AFL conflict

-Local 18257 came into conflict with the AFL, in 1937 when the parent body, attempting to separate the union along racial lines, recognized a Japanese local organized by Clarence Arai.
+Local 18257 came into conflict with the AFL in 1937 when their parent body, the AFL, attempted to separate the union along racial lines.
+It recognized an all-Japanese Local organized by Clarence Arai, sowing confusion over who was the industry representative.
 Local 18257 successfully retained negotiation rights and dispatched its workers in 1937 despite pickets set up by the rival group.

-Bitterness toward the AFL resulted from the incidents and led to a November 4 vote by the Seattle, Portland, and San Francisco locals to affiliate with the newly formed United Cannery, Agricultural, Packing, and Allied Workers of America-CIO (UCAPAWA).
-In Seattle, Local 18257 became UCAPAWA, Local 7 and in San Francisco and Portland Cannery Workers unions also joined UCAPAWA Opponents of re-affiliation, led by John Ayamo and called the "defeated candidates party," received the old 18257 charter and challenged Local 7 for the right to represent cannery workers.
-On May 4, 1938 the issue was settled in Local 7's favor in a National Labor Relations Board (NLRB) supervised election.
-The industry representative, Canned Salmon Industry Inc., subsequently recognized the victorious union.
+Bitterness toward the AFL resulted from the incident and led to a November 4 vote by the Seattle, Portland, and San Francisco CWFLU Locals to instead affiliate with the United Cannery, Agricultural, Packing, and Allied Workers of America division of the newly formed Congress of Industrial Organizations (UCAPAWA-CIO).
+All three branches joined, and in Seattle the Local 18257 became the UCAPAWA, Local 7.

+Opponents of re-affiliation, led by John Ayamo and called the "defeated candidates party," received the old 18257 charter and challenged Local 7 for the right to represent cannery workers.
+On May 4, 1938, the issue was settled in Local 7's favor in a National Labor Relations Board (NLRB) supervised election.
+The industry's representative, Canned Salmon Industry Inc., subsequently recognized the victorious union.
 Ayamo later formed another AFL union, the Alaska Fish Cannery Workers, under the jurisdiction of the Seafarers International Union.

 In 1937 also, the CWFLU merged with a rival, the Filipino Protective Association.
 I.R.
 Cabatit was president of the union during the period of rivalry with the AFL.
 When he was succeeded by Trinidad Rojo in 1939, the CWFLU, Local 7 was on the verge of bankruptcy.
 It was discovered that officers had been selling membership cards, misappropriating funds and neglecting their duties.
 Rojo cut expenses and returned the union to a sound financial footing.